catalin87/spring-prism/README.md

 ## 📜 Governance & Strategic Licensing

 Spring Prism is built for the long-term stability of the Java ecosystem.
 To ensure both community growth and enterprise-grade reliability, the project operates under a **Strategic Dual Licensing** model.
+See [LICENSE.md](./LICENSE.md) for details.

 ### 1. Open Source (EUPL 1.2)
 For open-source enthusiasts, students, and non-profit projects, Spring Prism is available under the **European Union Public Licence (EUPL) v1.2**.